FAQs about Peljesac Villas

 Each holiday accommodation is handpicked

-Your holiday time is precious and that is why we handpicked and inspected each and every holiday apartment hotel, villa and country house.
+Your vacation time is precious and that is why we handpicked and inspected each and every luxury apartment, villa, and country house.

 You are 100% safe with us.
-If your accommodation is significantly different than described on our site, we will return your money.
+If your object is significantly different than described on our site, we will return your money.

 The most important is your emotion of feeling safe.
-Your personal assistant is at your disposal for the whole time of your holiday in Croatia.
+Your personal assistant is at your disposal for the whole time of your holiday.

 Price match guarantee

 Top quality and great value can go hand in hand.
-We provide you competitive rates of the best accommodation on the Adriatic coast.
+We provide you with competitive rates for the best vacation rentals on the coast.